 What Is an Insurance Agent?

-An insurance agent is a person selling insurance policies for a specific company.
+An insurance agent is a licensed professional who sells insurance policies on behalf of one or more insurance companies.
 They usually know all about that particular company’s insurance offerings and can answer all your questions about them.
 Agents can also give you insurance bundles, like a home and auto bundle, to help you save money.

-Insurance agents are either independent contractors or salaried employees working for the company.
+Insurance agents may be employees of an insurance company or independent contractors authorized to sell that insurer’s policies.
 They’re part of the staff, so they may be able to access special offers or discounts brokers can’t get.

 Do you need an insurance agent to buy insurance?
 An agent isn’t required, but they can be a big help.
 They can close an insurance deal on their own, making policies faster and easier to get.